tyson-swetnam/awesome-fire-science/README.md

    * [VS Code](https://code.visualstudio.com/) - Visual Studio Code is currently the most widely used code developer platform

 ## Cyberinfrastructure

+Existing investments in research cyberinfrastructure are available for free to all US based researchers with basic 1-2 page justifications.
+These national resources can be used by non-US researchers under certain conditions.
+Commercial resources are available to all.

 ### Free Cloud and HPC resources